srajangupta144/chai-aur-react/01-basic-vite/README.md

 # React + Vite

+#Best Practices
+ - Always use capital names of funtions otherwise they will not run
+ - In Main and app we can only return one element so if we want more just put them in a div
+ - Name of file is also capital(good practice)
+ - to reload project in search >re and tap for first

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: